otland/docs/running-your-first-ot-server/setup-webserver-linux.md

 ## Configuring php

 I already enabled php here by writing 'index.php' on line number '24'.
 I've uncommented the php location settings we need to use.
-To make it easy and understanding I made own comments for you guys to know which lines to comment and uncomment, depending on which ubuntu server version you are running ( and assuming you're using ubuntu server 18.04 lts ).
+To make it easy and understanding I made own comments for you guys to know which lines to comment and uncomment, depending on which Ubuntu Server version you are running ( and assuming you're using Ubuntu Server 18.04 lts ).
 ```bash
 server {
         listen 80 default_server;